 Every March New England paints itself green to honor and celebrate its rich Irish past.
 Whether you mark the day with a loaded plate of corned beef and cabbage, pints of green beer, or an enthusiastic attempt at dancing an Irish jig (we know — those fifes and fiddles can make us do strange things), it’s almost always more fun to celebrate with a crowd!

-Bath busts out an entire week of Irish-themed festivities during Bath Blarney Days.
+Bath, ME busts out an entire week of Irish-themed festivities during Bath Blarney Days.
 Participants can watch Maine’s largest St. Patrick’s Day parade, take part in the 5K Shamrock Sprint, compete in the Irish Soda Bread Baking Contest, take in Irish films and music, and more!
 Is that even possible?

-St. Patrick’s Day Parade on Saturday, March 16 – Newport, RI
+Newport St. Patrick’s Day Parade — Saturday, March 15, 2014

 In Rhode Island, Newport’s day of Irish fun kicks off with a two-hour parade featuring pipe and marching bands, fife and drum corps, reenactment units, and numerous local, state, and regional organizations.
 Don your best green and don’t miss it!

-St. Patrick’s Day Parade on Sunday, March 24 – Manchester, NH
+Holyoke St. Patrick’s Day Parade — Sunday, March 23, 2014

-Manchester turns green with Irish pride each year, first with the Shamrock Shuffle road race, and then with the main event – an action-packed parade featuring pipe and marching bands, plus numerous marching units.
+Manchester, NH turns green with Irish pride each year, first with the Shamrock Shuffle road race, and then with the main event – an action-packed parade featuring pipe and marching bands, plus numerous marching units.
 It’s the city’s largest community event of the year with, more than 70,000 attending and participating.